Knee injury running setbacks can be one of the greatest obstacles for middle to long distance runners.

 You can still run with a loose body and anyone who has had to deal with a knee injury like this will tell you the same.

-What you cannot do is run with it if it is a large piece of bone, cartilage or a foreign object within the joint that moves in the wrong area of the knee.
+You cannot run if the floating body moves in the wrong area of the knee.

 It will lock your knee up and you will feel immense pain.